isabella232/advertising-cloud.en/help/integrations/analytics/data-variances.md

 ### Potentially Different Attribution Models in [!DNL Marketing Channels]

-Most [!DNL Marketing Channels] reports are configured with [UICONTROL Last Touch] attribution, for which the last marketing channel detected is assigned 100% of the conversion value.
+Most [!DNL Marketing Channels] reports are configured with [!UICONTROL Last Touch] attribution, for which the last marketing channel detected is assigned 100% of the conversion value.
 Using different attribution models for the [!DNL Marketing Channels] reports and Advertising Cloud reports will lead to discrepancies in attributed conversions.

 ### A Potentially Different Lookback Window in [!DNL Marketing Channels]